Adolph Green

-Adolph Green (December 2, 1914 – October 23, 2002) was an American lyricist and playwright who, with long-time collaborator Betty Comden, penned the screenplays and songs for some of the most beloved film musicals, particularly as part of Arthur Freed's production unit at Metro Goldwyn Mayer, during the genre's heyday.
-Many people thought the pair were married, but in fact they were not a romantic couple at all.
-Nevertheless, they shared a unique comic genius and sophisticated wit that enabled them to forge a six-decade-long partnership that produced some of Hollywood and Broadway's greatest hits.
+Adolph Green (December 2, 1914 – October 23, 2002) was an American lyricist and playwright who, with long-time collaborator Betty Comden, penned the screenplays and songs for musicals on Broadway and in Hollywood.
+Although they were not a romantic couple, they shared a unique comic genius and sophisticated wit that enabled them to forge a six-decade-long partnership.
+They received numerous accolades including four Tony Awards and nominations for two Academy Awards and a Grammy Award.
+Green was inducted into the Songwriters Hall of Fame in 1980 and American Theatre Hall of Fame in 1981.
+Comden and Green received the Kennedy Center Honor in 1991.